Foot and Mouth Disease

 Profile

-Foot-and-mouth disease (FMD) is a highly contagious viral disease of cattle, buffalo, pigs, goats, sheep and other cloven-hoofed animals.
-The occurrence of FMD is associated with serious consequences for the affected countries.
-Wild cloven-hoofed animals, such as deer, antelope, wild boar, giraffe, and camel can also become infected.
-Horses are not susceptible to FMD; human infection (in occupationally exposed individuals) may occasionally occur but does not usually result in disease.
+Foot and mouth disease (FMD) is a highly contagious viral disease in cattle, buffalo, pigs, goats, sheep and other cloven-hoofed animals.
+The occurrence of FMD has serious consequences for the countries affected.
+Wild cloven-hoofed animals such as deer, antelopes, wild boar, giraffes and camels can also become infected.
+Horses are not susceptible to FMD; the virus poses no danger to humans.

 Occurrence

-The foot and mouth disease virus (FMDV) is spread almost worldwide, with the exception of New Zealand, where no FMD outbreaks have been recorded to date.
+The foot-and-mouth disease virus (FMDV) is found almost everywhere in the world; only New Zealand has so far not recorded any outbreaks of FMD.
 The disease is endemic in Africa, Asia, the Middle East and parts of South America.
-Sporadic outbreaks can occur in other regions: FMD in Europe has already occurred twice in the UK in the 21st century (2001 to 2002 and 2007).
+Sporadic outbreaks can occur in other regions: for example, FMD has already occurred twice in the UK in the 21st century (2001 to 2002 and 2007).
+In 2011, Bulgaria was also affected by an FMD outbreak.
+In 2025, there were FMD outbreaks in quick succession in Germany, Hungary and Slovakia (see situation in Europe)

 Symptomatology

-General symptoms in all affected species are blistering (aphthae) of the mouth, udder, and hooves; fever (40-42°C), pain, apathy, loss of appetite, lameness, and decrease in milk yield.
-Morbidity can reach 100%.
-The death rate is usually low (up to 5%) in adult animals, but may be 20% or more in young calves, lambs, and piglets.
+General symptoms in all affected animal species are blistering (aphthae) in the mouth area, on the udder and on the claws; fever (40-42 °C), pain, apathy, loss of appetite, lameness and a decline in milk yield.
+Morbidity can reach 100 %.
+The death rate in adult animals is usually low (up to 5 %), in young calves, lambs and piglets it can be 20 % or more.

 Situation in Austria